Our history

 Starting from the 2016 edition, the O.C. togheter with CONI (Italian Olimpic Commettee) introduces the Trophy "Giulio Travaglio" for the best Italian athlete participating at the official race remembering a great friend and one the best swimmer won the race.

 The ones who know the event surely remember the so-called "Nile's crocodiles" the famous Egyptian athletes who "invented" this kind of contest and first left their mark on the event achieving the first victory with Marey Hassan.
-The Egyptians were always clashed by the "Argentinian Caymans", holding the male wins record (11) and the singles presence record, which belongs Damian Blaum (ARG) 16 times at the start.
-And for the female side, Pilar Geijo (ARG) 12 times at the start.
+The Egyptians were always clashed by the "Argentinian Caymans", holding the male record of victories by nations (11) shared with the Italians.
+Argentine are also the attendance records, which belongs for the male side to Damian Blaum, 16 times at the start.
+And for the female side, Pilar Geijo and Vanesa Garcia, 12 times at the start.

-The holder of the attendance record, also counting the participations in the "open" relay competitions, is another Argentinian: Claudio Plit, winner 4 times in the Gulf of Naples, who, until last year, held the attendance record (15) .
-But also counting the presences in the "open" competitions Claudio was present in 20 editions in 6 different decades ('70, '80, '90, 2000 and, in relay, 5 times between 2013 and 2023).
+The holder of the attendance record, also counting the participations in the "open" relay competitions, is another Argentinian: Claudio Plit, winner 4 times in the Gulf of Naples, who, until 2021, held the attendance record (15).
+But also counting the presences in the "open" competitions Claudio Plit was present in 21 editions in 6 different decades ('70, '80, '90, 2000 and, in relay, 6 times between 2013 and 2024).

-An Italian swimmer, the Neapolitan Giulio Travaglio, holds the singles pro win record, in fact he arrived at the first place for 5 times (1965, 1966, 1967, 1968 and 1970), well representing the great and long Italian tradition concerning this discipline.
+An Italian swimmer, the Neapolitan Giulio Travaglio, holds the PRO individual victories record, in fact he arrived at the first place for 5 times (1965, 1966, 1967, 1968 and 1970), well representing the great and long Italian tradition concerning this discipline.

 Finally, the record in terms of time of the competition belongs to Arianna Bridi (ITA) who won the 2020 edition with the historic time of 6h 04' and 26 ", also preceding all the men at the finish line.
 While at the men's level the record is was set by Marcel Schouten (NED) with a time of 6h 05 'and 07 ", also set in 2020, the year of records.